 They made me a full-time job offer at the end of the year, and I was well on my way to rebuilding my career in esports broadcasting.

-The writing above is an excerpt from Surviving Esports: The Zyori Story, originally published on September 17th, 2019.
+The writing above is a modified excerpt from Surviving Esports: The Zyori Story, originally published on September 17th, 2019.